charlie-gallagher/ggunit/README.md

 primary goal of visualizations is to have readable text, lines are a natural unit of measurement.

+Technically, ggunit asks for the text size and assumes that’s the height of 1 line.
+It doesn’t account for other factors like line spacing.

 ## Usage

+The function `device_dimensions()` helps you find the height and width (in inches) to pass to your graphics device.

-The function `device_dimensions()` takes a height in lines of text, an aspect ratio, and the body text size (in points) and generates the correct units (in inches, by default) for height and width.
+It takes a height in lines of text, an aspect ratio, and the body text size (in points) and generates the correct units (in inches, by default) for height and width.

 ``` r
 library(ggplot2)